 To get there, drive to Dawes Point and park on Hickson Road where there’s plenty of metred parking.
 Alternatively, catch a ferry or bus to Circular Quay and from there, it’s a scenic 10-minute walk around to Dawes Point.

 TIP: After sunrise take a self-guided historical walk around The Rocks area of Sydney.
+It’s the perfect addition to a 4 day Sydney Itinerary.

 2. Blues Point Reserve